Medical Reviewer

 Statistics on Xanax Use, Misuse, and Addiction

-A total of 30.6 million adults in the US — accounting for 12.6% of the population — reported past-year benzodiazepine use.[7]
+A total of 30.6 million adults in the US — accounting for 12.6% of the population — reported past-year benzodiazepine use during 2015 and 2016.[7]
 Among them, 25.3 million individuals (10.4%) used benzodiazepines as prescribed, while 5.3 million adults (2.2%) reported misuse.
 Notably, misuse accounted for 17.2% of overall benzodiazepine use.
 Benzodiazepine misuse has also been strongly associated with the misuse and abuse of prescription opioids or stimulants, highlighting the interconnected nature of substance misuse disorders.

-From January to June 2020, 92.7% of benzodiazepine-involved deaths also involved opioids.
-Additionally, illicitly manufactured fentanyls were implicated in 66.7% of these fatalities, highlighting the lethal combination of benzodiazepines in tandem with potent opioids.
+From January to June 2020, 92.7% of benzodiazepine-involved overdose deaths also involved opioids.
+Additionally, illicitly manufactured fentanyls were implicated in 66.7% of these overdose fatalities, highlighting the lethal combination of benzodiazepines and potent opioids.

 Xanax Addiction and Abuse